Why “Walking Stick Retreats”? What does the name mean?

 Ok, I’m in!
 What is my next step?

-First, get registered and get the early bird discount!
+First, get registered!
 Then, tell all your friends about it and ask them to join you.
 Three weeks before your retreat, you will receive an invitation to our pre-retreat community private facebook room.
 We will open a private facebook room where you can get to know other participants, hear their stories of faith and start to build a caring community before you even pick out your bunk at the camp.
 The leadership team will post devotionals and daily questions to encourage you.
 We have found it to be such a wonderful sight at registration on Friday mornings to watch people seek out their new friends instead of dreading all of the introduction activities.
 Each of our earlier four retreats still has a post-retreat facebook page where they keep active in each other’s lives.
 You need only be as involved in this as you choose to be, but we hope you will at least stop by and introduce yourself before your retreat.

 Okay, that’s it!
 We are looking forward to this retreat season with great anticipation.
 Any further questions can be posted in the Walking Stick Retreats facebook room.